luukvanderduim/tow/README.md

  be 'towed' by the caret.

 TO DO:
-- It works somewhat, but it has (many) flaws
+- It works somewhat, but it has (many) flaws.
--
+  It is by no means 'stable' let alone 'done', far from a release.

-Events may be missed, thus the mover may heve incomplete knowledge.
+Events may be missed, we may have 'false positive' caret move events There is unwanted behavior
- We can be smarter than this! ;)

--  move by periodically as opposed to current per 10 characters moved
--  fix moving backwards and up
--
  - non blocking mover.
  - detect and 'play nice' with policy kit.
  - ..